 David Lindblom was elected to represent Pennington, Meade and Lawrence Counties in 2010.
 He and his wife, Starla, ranch near Hermosa.
 He is active in the Hermosa Volunteer Fire Department where he is currently the assistant chief and is in his thirteenth year as a director for the Hermosa Rural Fire Protection District.
 He is a past director for the Central States Fair and for the Custer County Fair.

-Alan Bishop was elected in 2011 to represent Custer and Oglala Lakota Counties and is currently the vice president.
+Alan Bishop was elected in 2011 to represent Custer and Oglala Lakota Counties and is currently the board president.
 Bishop grew up in eastern Custer County and graduated from Rapid City Central High School and Lake Area Vocational/Technical School in Watertown, earning an Associate’s Degree in Agriculture Production.
 In 1995, he became the operator/manager of the Bishop family 3 Up 3 Down Ranch located near Hermosa.
 He is active in the Hermosa UCC Church and the Masonic Lodge.
 He is a lifetime member of the Custer County Fair Association and a past 4-H member and leader.
 Bishop and his wife, Kerry, have four children.
 Alan is currently the board's president.

 Gary Kluthe was appointed to the board in 1994.
 Kluthe is a life-long resident of the Rapid City area.
 He was a real estate agent for many years and he and his wife, Donna, also owned and operated French Cleaners and Shirt Laundry in Rapid City.
 He is a volunteer with the Whispering Pines Rural Fire Protection District and has served as a director of the Independent Insurance Agents of South Dakota, the Rapid City Insurance Association, Rapid City Rotary Club, Central States Fair and First American Systems.
 The Kluthes have two children.
 Gary is currently the board's secretary.